Create a Path with the Draw Tool

-If you draw with a stylus which has a pressure sensor, then you can activate the Pressure option to control the Stroke width (it cannot change Brush strokes).
+The Pressure profile lets you control the Stroke width using a stylus which has a pressure sensor.
 The more pressure you apply, the thicker becomes the stroke.
-Click on the gear icon to access settings for Pressure.
+It doesn't support Brush strokes.
+Click on the gear icon to access settings of this profile.

 The Width parameter defines the maximum stroke width.
 It mirrors the Width parameter for a stroke in the Appearance panel.